|

 appearance, since the drawing defines the scope of patent protection.

-PCT - Patent Cooperation Treaty?
-No, not until 19-DEC-2013 when the Patent Law Treaties Implementation Act of 2012 (Pub.
-Law 112-211) becomes effective.
-This law implements the Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs (Hague Treaty) and the Patent Law Treaty.
-(Both treaties were ratified by the Senate on 07-DEC-2007.)
-Prior to 19-DEC-2013, International design patent applications may not be filed under the treaties.
-The implementation law to be effective 19-DEC-2013, allows any person who is a U.S. national, or resident, or company with an industrial or commercial establishment in the United States, to file an international design application for international registration with the U.S. Patent and Trademark Office (USPTO) (thereby enabling U.S. applicants to file a single application with USPTO instead of separate applications in multiple countries).
+International filing.
+The Hague Agreement Concerning the International Registration of Industrial Designs (Hague Treaty) and the Patent Law Treaty enable an international filing.
+Any person who is a U.S. national, or resident, or company with an industrial or commercial establishment in the United States may file an international design application for international registration with the U.S. Patent and Trademark Office (USPTO) (thereby enabling U.S. applicants to file a single application with USPTO instead of separate applications in multiple countries).

 Provisional Applications?
 No. One may not